dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 ## What can my company support manage in an app?
 The following list describes the settings your company support can manage within an app.
 These settings affect how you view, access, and otherwise use work or school data on your device:

--   Access to specific websites
+* Access to specific websites

+* Access to internal company websites using Edge and the Azure Active Directory proxy

+* Minimum version of app, version of OS

--   Ability to share and transfer data between apps
+* Ability to share and transfer data between apps

--   How and where you save files
+* How and where you save files

--   Copy and paste functionality
+* Copy and paste functionality

--   PIN access requirements
+* PIN access requirements

--   How you sign in, using company credentials
+* How you sign in, using company credentials

--   Ability to back up data to the cloud
+* Ability to back up data to the cloud

--   Ability to take screenshots
+* Ability to take screenshots

--   Data encryption requirements
+* Data encryption requirements

 Contact your company support for more information about the managed apps on your device.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).